rackerlabs/rackspace-how-to/content/dedicated-hosting/delete-user.md

 Delete a user from the Rackspace Customer Portal when the user no longer needs access to the environment.

+**Note:** If you choose to inactivate a user instead of deleting them, the user will not be able to access the Customer Portal, but they will still receive notifications.

 Before you begin, ensure that you have permission to manage users in the Customer Portal.
 Then use the following steps to delete a user:

 1. Log in to the [Rackspace Customer Portal](https://my.rackspace.com).